Cáncer de Endometrio

 Resonancia magnética

-• Age: more than 90% of endometrial tumors develop in women more than 40 years of age
+• Age: Over 90% of endometrial tumors develop in women over 40 years of age

 • Obesity